-ML 320W Adv Spanish Convers & Comp II 4
+ML 320W Adv Spanish Composition

 A course designed to improve the student's writing skills in Spanish through the use of original essays, description, composition, letters, and the organization and delivery of research papers.
-This cannot be taken concurrently with ML 496.
+This cannot be taken concurrently with ML 496 and must be taken at

+Fort Lewis College.
 (4-0)

-ML 330 Advanced Mexican Readings
+ML 330 Advanced Mexican Readings 4